Sundance Resort: Ownership under Robert Redford

+Sundance Institute and Film Festival

 Because of its lower elevation, the resort had a shorter ski season than its competitors.
-In order to increase revenue, Redford wanted to create an Aspen-like atmosphere and use the resort to promote the arts and draw in Hollywood stars.
-The Sundance Film Festival was held at the resort to help it achieve this purpose.
+To increase revenue, Redford wanted to create an Aspen-like atmosphere and use the resort to promote the arts and draw in Hollywood stars.

-Sundance Institute and Film Festival

-In November 1979, Redford held a 3-day conference for filmmakers and professional artists at the Sundance Mountain Resort.
-The goal of the event was to promote indie filmmakers.
-These efforts laid the foundation for what would become the Sundance Institute.
-In 1981, the Sundance Institute was founded to foster and celebrate the diversity of American filmmaking.
+In November 1979, Redford held a 3-day conference for filmmakers and professional artists at Sundance, aiming to promote indie filmmakers.
+This laid the foundation for the Sundance Institute, founded In 1981 to foster and celebrate the diversity of American filmmaking.

-In 1985, the Sundance Institute took over operations of the United States Film Festival.
-The organization had been founded in 1978, however, it became a part of Sundance, and in 1989 the name was officially changed to the Sundance Film Festival.
-In 1985 Redford hosted the first film festival at Sundance to promote independent films.
-Redford initially objected to taking over the film festival, and in its early years it was "regarded by many [film] distributors as toxic".
-In 1989, however, the film festival gained recognition after its showing of Sex, Lies, and Videotape by Steven Soderbergh.
-That was the year the festival began to achieve its goal of shaping independent film making.
+The U.S. Film Festival was first held in 1978.
+Beginning in 1985, the festival was held at Sundance and organized by the Sundance Institute.
+Redford was reluctant to take control of the festival, and in its early years, it was "regarded by many [film] distributors as toxic".
+The 1989 festival gained wider recognition after it showed Steven Soderbergh's Sex, Lies, and Videotape.
+In 1991, the name was officially changed to the Sundance Film Festival.
 Although it has increased in popularity, the film festival has maintained its support of the making and distribution of indie films.

-Today, the Sundance Film Festival is held each year in January and primarily 30 mi north in Park City, and is a popular and well-known competition for independent film makers.
+Today, the Sundance Film Festival is held each year in January, primarily 30 mi north in Park City, and is a popular and well-known competition for independent film makers.
 It is the largest independent film festival in the United States, and also one of the largest in the world.
-It features documentaries, large films and small films.
-The festival receives over 9,000 submissions, and around 200 are featured.
+The festival receives over 9,000 submissions and chooses 200 documentaries, large films, and small films to screen.
 More than 50,000 people attend the festival each year.

-The small town that surrounds the resort is home to 28 full-time residents, with many residents living in the area more than 50 years.
-Several notable people have owned residencies in the Sundance Resort properties, including Sidney Pollock, William Devane, and Daniel Melnick.
+The small town that surrounds the resort is home to 28 full-time residents, with many residents living in the area for more than 50 years.
+People who have owned residences in the Sundance Resort properties include Sydney Pollack, William Devane, and Daniel Melnick.